Grohiik/Meddelandesystem/README.md

 mvn compile
 ```

 This will generate the the `class` files in `target/classes` directory.
+You can use these class files to run the main method.

 **Start the server**